5 Ways to write better headlines now

 Advertising legend David Ogilvy famously stated that the number of people who read headlines is five times greater than the number who read the body copy.
-For businesses, the power of effective headlines is clear, and if you haven’t got the expertise to craft compelling headlines, you should seriously consider hiring a copywriter who does.
+For businesses, the power of effective headlines is clear, and if you haven’t got the expertise to craft compelling headlines, hire a copywriter who does.

 Know your audience

 Writing headlines that appeal to your audience is only possible if you know your readers, which means doing your research.
-Certain words, phrases and trend references resonate better with some demographics than others; likewise, you’ll need to know what your audience likes and dislikes to appeal to them effectively and avoid sending them over to your clued-up competition.
+Certain words, phrases and trend references resonate better with some demographics than others; likewise, you’ll need to know what your audience likes and dislikes to appeal to them effectively.

 Use persuasive words

-Some words work harder than others when it comes to conversions.
+Some words work harder than other when it comes to conversions.
 If you want your copy to engage readers, try weaving in words like ‘you’ or ‘your’, ‘new’, ‘discover’ and ‘save’, which appear again and again in lists of the best-converting words to use in advertising.
-Proceed with caution when using ‘free’; so overused is the term that brands should be wary of using it, especially when followed by an asterisk highlighting how the goods are, in fact, not free.
+Noe the omission of ‘free’ – so overused is the term that brands should be wary of using this word, especially when followed by an asterisk highlighting how the goods are, in fact, not free.

 Focus on problem solving

-If you’re writing about your latest product or service, tell readers how it will solve their problems – a good copywriter knows how vital it is to put themselves in the reader’s seat and consider just how the product or service will help them.
+If you’re writing about your latest product or service, tell readers how it will solve their problems; a good copywriter knows how vital it is to put themselves in the reader’s seat and learn about how the product or service will help them.
 Will your latest offering help your audience get fit, feel better, look better or make life easier?
 How?

 To grab your audience’s attention, use copy that dares the reader to engage.
-Invite them to ‘learn’, ‘discover’ or ‘find out’, use trigger words like ‘why’ or ‘how’.
-Including numbers can help add interest too, especially in list-type blog posts – if a reader isn’t that interested in point number one, they can scan down the list until they find something that catches their eye.
+Invite them to ‘learn’ or ‘find out’, use trigger words like ‘why’ or ‘how’.
+Adding numbers can help add interest too, especially in list blog posts – if a reader isn’t that interested in point one, they can scan down the list of points.

 Call to action